{{article.title}}

 Electricity produced by renewable energy is the best way to decarbonise energy use in the sectors that cause the majority of greenhouse gases.
 These are mainly in transport, construction and industry.

-Transport: If we wish to reach zero net emissions by 2050, 60% of vehicles sold worldwide will need to be electric by 2030.
-This is why at Endesa X, we work to facilitate access to charging points for all electric vehicle drivers.
-Our target is to reach 66,000 recharging points by the end of 2025 (public and private), five times more than at the end of 2022.
+If we wish to reach zero net emissions by 2050, 60% of vehicles sold worldwide will need to be electric by 2030.
+That’s why we’re working to ensure all electric vehicle drivers have access to charging points.
+By the end of 2024, we had 26,000 charging points in operation, both public and private.

 The construction sector accounts for 40% of total energy consumption, 75% of which is produced with fossil fuels, mainly for heating.
-For this reason we are working to offer our customers digital solutions for their installations and energy consumption.
-From Endesa X we offer smart devices to efficiently manage heating, installation of solar panels and charging points for electric vehicles.
+That's why we are working to offer our customers digital solutions for their installations and energy consumption.

-Companies in the industrial sector that transform raw materials into consumer products, must also focus on reducing greenhouse gas emissions.
-Direct electrification of industrial processes will need to reach 37% by 2030 and 46% by 2050 to meet European targets.
-This can be achieved by changing the fuel used in industrial processes such as iron and steel through the use of electric arc furnaces.
+In order to meet European objectives, direct electrification of industrial processes needs to reach 37% by 2030 and 46% by 2050.
+This can be achieved by changing the fuel used in industrial fields such as iron and steel through the use of electric arc furnaces.
 In sectors that are difficult to electrify, indirect electrification with green hydrogen or e-fuels may be used.

 Another way to decarbonise the economy is with indirect electrification.
 For those “hard-to-shrink” sectors, such as aviation and long-distance shipping green hydrogen can be produced from renewable electricity and thus carbon neutral fuels in gas or liquid form.